The key to revitalizing cities starts with our most expansive public space, sidewalks.

 Enclosure

 People love a sense of enclosure.
 It feels cozy, comfortable, safe, and relaxed.
-Sidewalks that spill directly onto the street without any barrier between people and cars create the opposite experience.
+On a busy street, sidewalks that spill directly onto th without any barrier create the opposite experience.
 With the sounds and smells of traffic just feet away, such a sidewalk design leads to tension, discomfort, and stress.
 This is why most of our streets are not only unpleasant, but also anxiety-provoking to walk along.
-They are mainly designed for cars and the people safely within them, not for the people outside walking along the periphery of the street.

-Double loading offers many great outcomes that make the urban experience richer and more enjoyable.
-For one, it makes it so that children can roam free on sidewalks.
-Because when there is a physical separation between the walkway and the dangers of the street, parents feel more comfortable letting their kids run and play.
+Because there is a physical separation between the walkway and the dangers of the street, parents feel more comfortable letting their kids run and play.
 This opens the city up to them and allows them much-needed independence.

-Double loading is also great for businesses because it makes space for them to have an increased presence on the sidewalk.
-The businesses no longer have to be relegated to the inside of a building.
-They can "wrap around" potential customers by having a presence on both sides of foot traffic, increasing the chances of people engaging with their goods or services.
+Businesses are no longer relegated to the inside of a building.
+They can "wrap around" potential customers by having a presence on both sides of foot traffic, increasing the chances of people engaging with their goods.
 The whole display surrounds and invites passers-by to linger: People turn to the left and see a storefront, then turn to the right and see seating or products in kiosks.
-The chances of them stopping for a closer look at a business's offerings are therefore greatly increased.
+The chances of them stopping for a look at a business's offerings are greatly increased.

 The Different Kinds of Double Loading

-On many of our favorite wide streets, we see something that we call “inside-out design.”
-Inside-out design means that whatever is happening inside buildings spills out onto the sidewalks.
+We call the the building side activations "inside-out design" meaning that whatever is happening inside buildings spills out onto the sidewalks.
 Instead of a solid wall between the private and public realms, the walls are permeable, with people and things moving in and out.
 This is achieved through open windows and doors, outdoor seating, porches, and displays of goods pulled out into the sidewalk area.

 Double Loading on Narrow Streets